Support for Veteran Caregivers: When to Ask for Help

 Research shows that the stress of caregiving can have negative consequences for the caregiver’s physical and mental health and well-being.3 Unpaid caregivers are at higher risk for health problems than non-caregivers of the same age.
 This may due to the direct effects of psychological distress on their physical health (e.g., extreme stress, especially combined with depression, can raise cancer, heart disease, and diabetes risk), or because that distress leads to unhealthy lifestyle changes that eventually impact their physical well-being (e.g., overeating, abusing substances, or neglecting to visit the doctor regularly).1,2

-Some of the symptoms of caregiver stress include:1
+Some symptoms of caregiver stress include:1

 - Feelings of frustration.